-A recent addition to the staff, Richard's interest in the study of play drew him to attend of all of Ithaca Children's Garden's play symposiums.
-He holds degrees in both accounting and philosophy and has worked for mission driven organizations since moving to the Ithaca area in 2003.
+A recent addition to the staff, Richard's interest in the study of play drew him to attend all of Ithaca Children's Garden's play symposiums.
+He holds degrees in both accounting and philosophy and has worked for mission-driven organizations since moving to the Ithaca area in 2003.
 Before that he worked seasonally at garden centers while pursuing his studies.
 He grew up near the headwaters of Fall Creek and enjoys playing outside.
-With his partner Margo, he pursues adventures in edible landscaping and year round gardening.
+With his partner Margo, he pursues adventures in edible landscaping and year-round gardening.

 Leigh MacDonald-Rizzo, Education Director